benroberts999/ampsci/doc/02-modules.md

-# Modules
+\page modules Modules

-:::: Descpription of modules system: available modules and options
+\brief Descpription of modules system: available modules and options

 - The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
 - Any number of _modules_ can be run by adding `Module::moduleName{}' blocks.
-- The code is designed so that you can easily create your own modules.
-See [doc/writing_modules.md](/doc/writing_modules.md) for details
+- The code is designed so that you can easily create your own modules:
+   - \subpage modules_custom - \copybrief modules_custom

+## Getting started with modules

 Get a list of available modules: `./ampsci -m`